 Network network = Importers.loadNetwork(file.toString());

 Then, flows are computed with a load flow simulator.
-In this tutorial, we use Hades2, which is a non open source software, but available in a freeware mode for experimental purposes.
+In this tutorial, we use Hades2, which is closed source software, but available under a freeware license for experimental purposes.
 For more details, please visit this page to learn about Hades2.
-A

-A contingency is simply simulated in disconnecting both terminals of the
+A contingency is simply simulated by disconnecting both terminals of the

-Once the continency is applied on the network, the post-contingency state of the network is computed through a loadflow the way we see above.
+Once the continency is applied on the network, the post-contingency state of the network is computed through a loadflow in the same way as above.